rubygarage/rubygarage.github.com/slides/rules-of-rspec.markdown

 ## RSpec - Hooks

 Provides `before`, `after` and `around` hooks as a means of supporting common setup and teardown.
-This module is extended onto `ExampleGroup`, making the methods available from any `describe` or `context` block.
+This module is extended on to `ExampleGroup`, making the methods available from any `describe` or `context` block.

 The most common hooks used in RSpec are `before` and `after` hooks.
 They provide a way to define and run the setup and teardown code.